 Spotify Hi-Fi

-Out of everything on our wishlist for 2022, Spotify HiFi was probably the most likely to materialise this year.
+Out of everything on our wishlist for 2022, let alone 2023, Spotify HiFi was probably the most likely to materialise this year.
 After all, the green streaming giant had publicly set a 2021 release date for its lossless streaming tier, so when it still hadn't appeared last December we were almost certain its delay by weeks or months would see it instead arrive sometime in 2022.
-Well, as the year draws to a close, even that is looking unlikely.
+Well, as 2023 drew to a close, even that was looking unlikely.

-In January, Spotify responded to the endless queries on its Spotify Community Forum with this statement: "We know that HiFi quality audio is important to you.
+In January last year, Spotify responded to the endless queries on its Spotify Community Forum with this statement: "We know that HiFi quality audio is important to you.
 We feel the same, and we’re excited to deliver a Spotify HiFi experience to Premium users in the future.
 But we don’t have timing details to share yet.
-We will of course update you here when we can."
+We will of course update you when we can."
 Since then, nada.

 Updated NAD D 3020 amplifier